Could your business succeed abroad?

 Look at your target market economy and its forecasts

 How’s the economy doing in your proposed market?
 You need to look at size of the economy and forecasts for it.
 What’s the make up of the population, their level of income, and purchasing power?

-Compliance differs from country to country.
-Have you checked that your product meets the latest in-country standards and regulations?
+Compliance differs from country/territory to country/territory.
+Have you checked that your product meets the latest in-country/territory standards and regulations?
 It may need to be put through special testing, safety, quality, and technical conformity measures.
-Check with your intended country’s department of trade.
+Check with your intended country/territory’s department of trade.

 Find out if your competitors have a presence in your target market

 Find out if any of your competitors export to your target market.
 If they’re doing well, don’t let that deter you.
 A trend may be emerging for the type of products you make indicating there’s room for you too.

 Meanwhile, products with unique features tend to have a competitive edge and do well overseas.
 Think about how distinctive your product is from the competition in terms of its patent, quality, or technology.
 If its features are hard to replicate abroad, then it’s likely your product could be in demand.

 Make sure your brand or product name works in your target market